frankyeh/UNet-Studio-Website/doc/gui_t3_dt.md

 One key question for differential tractography is the significance of the findings.
 For example, if we observe a lot of tracks showing up in differential tractography, how many of them are false positive?
 A way to quantify this reliability is by calculating the false discovery rate from a group of patients and a group of control subjects.
 The following steps illustrate how this can be carried out in DSI Studio.

-**Example 1: calculate the false discovery rate using control subjects**
+**Example: calculate the false discovery rate using control subjects**

-1. Apply **identical** steps and parameters to N patients and N matched controls, respectively.
+1. Apply **identical** steps and parameters to each patients and matched controls, respectively.
+2. Estimate the average volume of findings in patients using the [Tracts][Statistics] menu in Step T3
+3. Estimate the average volume of findings in controls
+4. False discovery rate (FDR) = (averaged volume in control)/(averaged volume in patient)

-2. Calculate false discovery rate (FDR): if you can get a total of 1000 tracks from 5 patients and 10 tracks from 5 controls, then the false discovery rate of the findings in patients is 10/100 = 10%.
+For example, if there is an average of 1000 mm³ of tracks findings from patients and 10 mm³ tracks findings from controls, then the false discovery rate of the findings in patients is 10/100 = 10%.
 An FDR lower than 0.05 can be considered as significant.

-**Example 2: calculate the false discovery rate without control subjects**

-This is the alternative sham approach described in the original work in Yeh, Neuroimage, 2019.

-1. Apply **identical** steps to all subjects.
-2. Apply **identical** steps to all subjects but with an opposite order metrics 1 and 2 (e.g. switch followup and baseline or switch healthy and patient)
-3. Calculate false discovery rate (FDR): If you can get a total of 1000 tracks from 1. patients and 10 tracks from 2., then the false discovery rate of the findings is 10/100 = 10%.
-An FDR lower than 0.05 can be considered significant.